palufra90/crud-table/README.md

 Run `nx affected:test` to execute the unit tests affected by a change.

+There are just a couple of meaningful unit tests, since it wasn't an explicit requirement.

 ## Running end-to-end tests

 Run `ng e2e my-app` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

 Run `nx affected:e2e` to execute the end-to-end tests affected by a change.

+There are no end-to-end test.

 ## Understand your workspace